DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/schedule.md

    * Stereo recording techniques in the studio.
    * Editing concepts – non-destructive editing, fades, crossfades, time and pitch shift

+   In class assignment:

+   Take your recordings from the studio and edit them in your DAW.
+Remove unwanted material from the beginning and ending of the recording.
+Cut sounds into separate files and name them appropriately.
+Apply fades to the start and end to avoid clicks.
+Raise the levels of the recordings so they are all similar.

    **Thursday 9/16**